nitrocode/terraform-plan-applier/README.md

   * [x] required argument to read from the apply file
   * [x] help info with examples
   * [x] option for dryrun where it shows the cmd but doesnt run it
-  * [ ] option for verbosity to show why certain items did not get approved
+  * [x] option for verbosity
 * [x] run `terraform plan / apply` commands on targets
 * [x] package into installable cli app
   * [x] installable via npm
-* [ ] ensure that targets do not include other targets when planning
+* [x] ensure that targets do not include other targets when planning
-  * terraform plan first with the found targets and make sure the returned targets match. if not, do not -auto-approve
+  * terraform plan first with the found targets and make sure the returned targets match. if not, do not apply.
-* [ ] option to apply everything (without targets) if validation is good
-* [ ] option to `-auto-approve`
+* [x] option to `-auto-approve` by using `--apply`

 ### Low

 * [ ] allow action to be set e.g. update, replace, destroy
+  * also account for plan numbers like `Plan: 2 to add, 2 to change, 2 to destroy.` for more precise matching.
+If this fails, do not continue.
 * [ ] investigate support for module / type attribute searching
   * how much more value does this bring?
-* [ ] support json file type in addition to yaml for apply criteria
+* [ ] support json file type in addition to yaml for config criteria